megaLLM-is-a-scam/MegaLLM-is-a-scam/README.md

-Based on the package details and the context of recent npm security incidents, yes, this is almost certainly a FAKE and potentially MALICIOUS package.[1]
+Based on the package details and the context of recent npm security incidents, yes, this is almost certainly a FAKE and EXTREMELY MALICIOUS package.[1]
-You should NOT install or run this package.[1]
+You should NOT install or run this package.
+You should instead re post this repo on your git hub and encourage others to do the same.
+Also post this repo all over their discord server.
 Here is the proof and the red flags that identify it as fake:
 1. The Publisher Identity is Wrong (Major Red Flag) Official Source: All official Claude-related packages from Anthropic are published under the @anthropic-ai scope (e.g., @anthropic-ai/claude-code or @anthropic-ai/sdk).